mongodb/docs/source/includes/list-tables/integration-configurations.rst

           If your firewall configuration requires it, allow access from :ref:`Atlas IP addresses <atlas-add-inbound-ips>` so that
           |service| can communicate with your webhook.

+   * - :guilabel:`Prometheus Settings`

+     - Configures |service| to send metric data about your deployment to your |prometheus| instance.
+To learn more, see :ref:`prometheus-integration`.